Mormon church's all-male hierarchy is steeped in tradition

 Nelson became the 17th church president on Jan.
 14 during a private meeting of the Quorum.
 Per protocol, his formal selection came a few days after a funeral for the previous president, Thomas S. Monson.

-At this weekend's conference in Salt Lake City, Nelson is expected to be given a ceremonial show of support from Mormons in attendance and watching around the world during a custom called a "solemn assembly," when Latter-day Saints stand and raise their hands in unison.
+At the church conference in Salt Lake City, Nelson was given a ceremonial show of support from Mormons in attendance and watching around the world during a more than century-old custom called a "solemn assembly," when Latter-day Saints stood and raised their hands.

 WHAT DOES A MORMON PRESIDENT DO?